PeptoneLtd/ADOPT/README.md

 ### Quick start

-As a prerequisite, you must have `fair-esm 0.4` or later installed to use this repository.
+As a prerequisite, you must have [PyTorch 1.10](https://pytorch.org/) or later installed to use this repository.

 Install the **adopt** package: